 - Almond flour is low-carb and has a low glycemic index rating, which means it doesn’t spike your blood sugar when you eat it (more info on glycemic index) and is often used by diabetics in lieu of white and whole grain flours

-If you are going to use almond flour in your baked good recipes, I recommend using either Honeyville Blanched Almond Flour* or Wellbee’s Blanched Almond Flour*.
-Both bake up really well.
+If you are going to use almond flour in your baked good recipes, I HIGHLY recommend using Honeyville Blanched Almond Flour.
+It bakes up really well.
 (I do not recommend Bob’s Red Mill almond flour, which is found at many grocery stores, because it has a grainy texture.)
+You really can’t go wrong with Honeyville!

 Almond Flour Lemon Crinkle Cookies: These cookies are adorable and bake up so moist and chewy.
 I love the hint of lemon – oh man, I may have to go whip up a batch of these soon!